 b.
-Management of Website
+Audit of Website, Portal & FAQs

-The Computing Department manages website in order to provide effective web services to the users of SUC including academic & academic support services departments to display information to the SUC community.
+The Computing Department audit the website, portal & FAQs on monthly basis in order to provide active web & portal services to the users of SUC including academic & academic support services to display information to the SUC community.